Generic Name: etonogestrel (implant) (e toe noe JES trel)

 liver disease or liver cancer.

-To make sure etonogestrel implant is safe for you, tell your doctor if you have:
+To make sure etonogestrel implant is safe for you, tell your doctor if you have ever had:

 high blood pressure;